fleetdm/fleet/docs/3-Contribution/1-Building-Fleet.md

 make deps
 ```

-When pulling in new revisions to your working source tree, it may be necessary to re-run `make deps` if a new Go or JavaScript dependency was added.
+When pulling changes, it may be necessary to re-run `make deps` if a new Go or JavaScript dependency was added.

 ### Generating the packaged JavaScript